pallavi-mazumdar-8/Registration/README.md

-Registration Application
+## Registration Application

-This project is a GUI application developed in NetBeans IDE, with keyframes provided by NetBeans.Using Java and SQL for the backend.
+This project is a GUI application developed in NetBeans IDE, with keyframes provided by NetBeans.
+Java and SQL used for the backend.
 It provides a user-friendly interface for interacting with a MySQL database to manage data.

 This application allows users to register with their name, email, phone number and date of birth.
 It provides CRUD operations to manage user registrations.